great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/validation_actions/how_to_trigger_slack_notifications_as_a_validation_action.md

 ---
-title: How to trigger Slack notifications as an Action
+title: Trigger Slack notifications as an Action
 ---
 import Prerequisites from '../../../guides/connecting_to_your_data/components/prerequisites.jsx';
 import TechnicalTag from '@site/docs/term_tags/_tag.mdx';